 Communication issues are one of the most oft-quoted concerns regarding working with remote teams, especially when said teams are based in a distant location.
-This is why we have produced this post to help allay any communication fears that you may have regarding the process of working with a remote development team, as well as a number of other concerns that may arise.

 The necessity of remote team collaboration